-Question asked by a NEET 2019 aspirant – “How can I score more than 600 in the NEET in the last two months?
+Question asked by a NEET aspirant – “How can I score good marks in the NEET exam?
 I have completed my chapters and have taken regular exams but what is something extra that I should do in the remaining months to score good marks in NEET?”

 I’ll not be saying the same stuffs like read NCERT or revise all formulas to score good marks in NEET.
 They are the things you should do and that’s some sort of a ritual you should perform during your preparations.
 But apart from that, there are few things you can do alongside, which will give you an edge and help secure some crucial rank deciding marks in NEET.

-- Whatever test series and previous year question banks you are solving, carry on.
-That’s important in the last 3–4 months.
-And what’s most important is, you should give double the time on analysing your paper.
+- Carry on with whatever test series and previous year question banks you are solving.
+That’s important in the remaining months.
+And what’s most important is, you should give double the time on analyzing your NEET test paper.
 It will take much time and is worth it.

-- So take atleast 1.5 -2 months for solving previous year questions of all major exams and for analysis.
+- Solve previous year questions of NEET and analyze them.
 Once you solve all paper, resolve it to consolidate everything.
 I know it will be boring but believe me, you will feel a surge of confidence when you solve it for the second time.
 And confidence can surely help you gain extra marks in exam.

 - When you analyse, keep a diary or note book with you to write the following points.
 This notebook will be your ultimate summary and quick review guide of your entire preparation.

 - You will always and always get some newer concepts and new time saving strategies to solve a particular question if you analyse your paper.